IBM/store-and-access-documents-securely/README.md

 oc new-app . --name=savings-service --strategy=docker
-oc start-build savings-service --from-dir=. oc logs -f bc/savings-service oc expose bc/savings-service
+oc start-build savings-service --from-dir=. oc logs -f bc/savings-service oc expose svc/savings-service
 ```

 Ensure that the application is started successfully using the command `oc get pods`.
-Also make a note of the route using the command `oc get routes`.
+Make a note of the route to the `saving-service` using the command `oc get routes`.
 The route will be provided in the configuration of other microservices requiring integration with `savings-service`.

 #### 4.6 Deploy Frontend Service